artemis-analytics/artemis/docs/artemis.md

 * Binary blobs via RPC protocols
     * Apache Avro
     * Protocol buffers (Google)
+(COMMENT: The following three paragraphs are an excellent explanation that should work for people in a wide variety of fields.)
 The scientific community developed many common libraries in-use by data scientists today in Fortran, such as linear algebra routines.
 The scientific programming ecosystem in python effectively united around the ndarray, which is the NumPy multidimensional